munjih/kickstarter-analysis/README.md

 - Campaign outcomes were more successful when the campaign was launched in the late spring to mid-summer (May-July).
 ![Launch date analysis](https://github.com/munjih/kickstarter-analysis/blob/master/Outcomes%20based%20on%20launch%20date.png)

 The trend was similar for the theater category campaigns as well.
 ![Launch date category analysis](https://github.com/munjih/kickstarter-analysis/blob/master/Subcategory%20outcomes%20based%20on%20launch%20date.png)

 - Comparison of successful and failed campaigns in US, we could deduce that failed campaigns tend to have higher goals than the successful ones.
+Also, we could tell from the distribution of goals that the median goal amount is rather closer to the lower quartile of the interquartile range.

-*Advise for Louise*
+**Advise for Louise**
+Theater is a pretty popular category among the Kickstarter campaigns.